openfaas/docs/docs/reference/cron.md

 nodeinfo   */1 * * * *   False     0         12s       1m
 ```

 Unfortunately, there is no one-line command in `kubectl` for getting the logs from a cron job.
-Kuberenets creates new Job objects for each run of the CronJob, so we can look up that last run of our CronJob using
+Kubernetes creates new Job objects for each run of the CronJob, so we can look up that last run of our CronJob using

 ```sh
 $ kubectl -n openfaas get job